KataAcademy/PP_1_1_3-4_JDBC_Hibernate/README.md

     - Should not throw an exception if the table does not exist.

 3. **Clear Users Table:**
-    - Remove all contents of the Users table.

 4. **Add User to the Table:**
-    - Include a message printed to the console: `User with name – [name] added to the database`.

 5. **Delete User from the Table (by id):**